Frontier Worker Permit: Apply & Retain UK Work Rights

 Visiting the UK

-EU, EEA and Swiss nationals will not require a visa to enter the UK if they are visiting for up to six months.
-However, if there is an intention to work or study they should apply for entry clearance in advance of entering the UK under the relevant route.
+EU, EEA and Swiss nationals will not require a visa to enter the UK if they are visiting for up to six months, however, they may need pre-authorisation to travel under the UK’s new ETA scheme.

 Need assistance?